 There are a few options you can use:

 - Kneaded Eraser: this type of eraser is malleable, so you can shape it with your hands however you want.
 It can erase graphite, charcoal, and pastels as well.
-It’s usually more suitable to erase smaller areas than big and, especially with colored pencil, do mold the eraser everytime single time you used it on your drawing so that the pigment won’t smudge your paper again.
+It’s usually more suitable to erase smaller areas than big and, especially with colored pencil, do mold the eraser every single time you use it on your drawing so that the pigment won’t smudge your paper again.
 That or you can just rub the eraser in an extra piece of paper.
 This way you have somewhere you can use to clean your eraser.

 - Eraser Pencil: this is basically a pink eraser inside a pencil, it will last you for a very long time and you can just use a normal pencil sharpener on it anytime you need.
 This is very useful if you need to correct small details and mistakes in your drawings!